POPWorldMedia/POPForums/docs/azurekitlibrary.md

 The code will create a container called `postimage` in your storage account, but if you plan to use the public endpoints of the storage account (instead of a CDN), make sure that `Allow blob public access` is enabled for the account, and then when the container is created, it will be created with the `Blob` access level, meaning anyone can access the images, but they can't see the directory or otherwise manipulate the storage account.

 Your web app will need to register the right implementation for the `IPostImageRepository`, and this is achieved in your startup/program with this line in the service configuration:
 ```
 using PopForums.AzureKit;
 ...
 services.AddPopForumsAzureBlobStorageForPostImages();
 ```
+It's important to note that `PopForums.AzureKit.Functions` is already wired to use the blob storage `IPostImageRepository` version, because it's assumed that if you're already using an Azure queue, you also have a storage account.

 Another thing to keep in mind is that if you're working locally, and your Azurite instance doesn't have `https` configured, it will break because most browsers do not allow non-`https` images to appear in a secure page.
 The simplest work around for this is not to install a local certificate, but to change your launch settings for the web app to not run on `https`.